Pachynomidae: Biology

 The biology of Pachynomidae is poorly known.
 Museums contain only few samples of Pachynomidae, as they are often confused with Nabidae or Reduviidae.
 It is possible that Pachynomidae are noctural ground-dwelling predators, as they are often collected from leaf litter or light traps.
 Immature forms are not known for most genera, with the exception of Aphelonotus.

 Few species seem to show sexual dimorphism; it has been described in the genera Aphelonotus and Camarochilus.
 Some species show wing dimorphism; it is known in Aphelonotus simplus males and Camarochilus americanus females, while the species Camarochiloides weiweii presents both brachypterous and macropterous morphs across sexes.

 Taxonomy

 The current genus Pachynomus was considered a subgenus of the genus Reduvius by its first describer Klug in 1830.
 Carl Stål placed it and the genus Punctius in Nabidae, where they remained, confirmed by many subsequent authors (with the exception of Reuter 1908), until Carayon elevated the group to family rank in 1950.
 He considered the family to be most closely related to the assassin bugs (Reduviidae) due to the characteristics of the reproductive organs.
 Analysis of the mitochondrial genome recovered them as the sister group of Reduviidae.
+Only a single fossil taxon, Cretispongiosus conservatus from mid-Cretaceous Burmese Amber has been reported among this family, which belongs to Pachynominae.

 The family includes the following subfamilies and genera: